vpinball/pinmame/src/p2k/README.md

 top 30 program counters covered 90 % of opcodes, only 2244 distinct addresses ran at all - which is the sort of concentration that makes a transcription feasible rather than a rewrite of a whole firmware.

+Still, the amount of performance bought must still be below 5 % overall, as the MediaGX still dominates everything with the DSP idle skips in place.

 **Measure before writing any of it - and the measurement that exists is the wrong kind.**
 Everything known about this board's cost is *opcode counts*, and on this emulator an opcode count